Agastya902/cse15l-lab-reports/labreport3.md

 technical/plos/pmed.0020278.txt:0
 ````

-In the above image, you can see that ```grep -c -r``` command goes through all th files in the directories of technical, and prints out the name of all the files along with the number of lines in which the searched string "world" appeared.
+In the codeblock above, you can see that ```grep -c -r``` command goes through all th files in the directories of technical, and prints out the name of all the files along with the number of lines in which the searched string "world" appeared.

 ***Example 2:*** ```grep -c -r "disaster" technical```